heraldb/pysudoku/README.md

 ## Features

-* uses logic to solve as much as possible.
+- uses logic to solve as much as possible.
+If there is one solution possible, it will find it.
-* falls back to trial & error with backtracking if logic is insufficient.
-In this case multiple solutions are possible.
+- falls back to trial & error with backtracking if logic is insufficient.
+In this case multiple solutions are likely.
 All possible solutions will appear in the output.
+- Many validation are done while the sudoku is being solved.
+If something appears to be invalid, you probably should take a look at the input (any typos?).
-* If you are trying to solve a sudoku by hand and your are stuck, you can use the `--hints` option to help you solving the sudoku. **Note**: the hint mode will only work as expected when the sudoku can be solved with logic.
+- If you are trying to solve a sudoku by hand and your are stuck, you can use the `--hints` option to help you solving the sudoku. **Note**: the hint mode might be a bit confusing in the case multiple solutions are possible.
-* can also solve hyper sudokus (with four inner squares)
+- can also solve hyper sudokus (with four inner squares)

 ## Design

-It should be relatively easy to add support for other types of sudoku's.
+It should be relatively easy to add support for other types of sudokus.
 The base classes Cell, Group and Puzzle are agnostic for sudoku layout.
 To support other sudoku types than the popular 9x9 type, write a variant of Puzzle9x9 and `sudoky.py` to deal with the other type.

 ## To be done

-* Fix hint mode for cases where trial & error with backtracking is used.
+- Improvements on hint-mode for multi-solution sudokus
-* nicer print layout for hyper sudokus.
+- nicer print layout for hyper sudokus.